-T81.83 Pain following a procedure, not elsewhere classified
+T81.83 Pain following a procedure, not elsewhere classified Follow the ICD-10-AM Alphabetic Index:

 - postprocedural - - pain NEC T81.83

 T81.83 is assigned to identify pain due to the meniscal debridement, with no involvement of a prosthetic device, implant of graft.
 Do not assign M25.56 Pain in joint, lower leg to capture the site of the pain.